 24k Edible gold leaf booklet (Transfer).
 Made exclusively for the food industry.
 Edible gold leaf is suitable for decorating cakes and dishes of all kinds. it is ideal for embellishing and lighting your table on any occasion, from the morning flat white to the special event dish.

 The individual gold leaves are pressed onto a tissue paper.
 The tissue paper is larger than the gold leaf, thus it is more easily handled.
 It is also possible to cut the patent leaves into desired shapes/forms with sissors.
-The leaves are placed onto the cake surface and carefully rubbed with the Application Brush (included).
+The leaves are placed onto the cake surface and carefully rubbed with the Application Brush (not included).
 The tissue paper may then be removed as the gold leaf will adhere to the surface.

 – Leaf size: 80x80mm.